moodleou/moodle-qtype_crossword/readme.md

 # Crossword question type

-A first working version of a crossword question type, currently in beta.
+A crossword question type for Moodle.

 ## Installation and set-up

 ### Install from the plugins database

-We hope this question type will be published at https://moodle.org/plugins/qtype_crossword once it has been approved.
+Install from the Moodle plugins database https://moodle.org/plugins/qtype_crossword in the normal way.

 ### Install using git